 Anyway, you can find the benchmark code in the accompanying repo

-Let’s play around with related allocations
+let’s play around with related allocations

 Someone once said that rust is unfit to work with self-referential data types because of the borrow checker.
 Not true!
 You just need to be advanced enough, and I feel like with implementing custom allocators we’ve advanced beyond what gods have ever dreamed.
 Let’s give it a try: